Network classification with applications to brain connectomics: Theory

 then

 \end{enumerate} \end{prop}

 The part of the penalty associated with $\rho$ causes the solution to be sparse.
-Due to the overlap in the groups, a small value of $\rho$ will not result in zeros in the solution of the problem \eqref{eq:main_problem}.
+Due to the overlap in the groups, a small value of $\rho$ will usually not result in zeros in the solution of the problem \eqref{eq:main_problem}.
 The lower bound on $\rho$ in \eqref{eq:rho_lowerbound} ensures that the irrepresentability condition of \cite{lee2015model} holds (see Lemma \ref{lemma:irrepresent} in the Appendix).

-The result \eqref{eq:support_consistency} ensures that, with high probability, all edges estimated to have non-zero weights are contained in the active subgraph.
+Proposition \ref{prop:error} ensures that, with high probability, all edges estimated to have non-zero weights are contained in the active subgraph, and quantifies the error in estimating the entries of $B^\ast$.
 To ensure that all active nodes are recovered, at least one edge corresponding to each active node needs to have a non-zero weight.
-A result similar to \eqref{eq:support_consistency} can be obtained to guarantee recovery of all active nodes under a stronger assumption that the magnitude of the non-zero entries of $B^\star$ is bounded below by $|B_{ij}^\star|>c_4 G^2\lambda$ for a constant $c_4$.
+A similar result can be obtained to guarantee recovery of all active nodes under a stronger assumption that the magnitude of the non-zero entries of $B^\star$ is bounded below by $|B_{ij}^\star|>c_4 G^2\lambda$ for a constant $c_4$.
+The condition in part (b) requires a sample size that grows faster than the size of the active subgraph, which in practice can be much smaller than the size of the network, making the method suitable for our applications in which the sample size is limited and the number of nodes is large.